 The Kyaiktiyo Pagoda, or Golden Rock, is revered by Buddhists throughout Myanmar.
 It teeters on the edge of a precipice and they say a single strand of the Buddha’s hair stops it from tumbling.

 Back in 2008, when a cyclone hit, it didn’t even wobble.
 Although, it gently rocks in the wind, as I saw when I visited.

 A four-hour drive from Yangon brings you to Kyaiktiyo at the base of the mountain where the rock majestically balances.
 Then it’s a five-hour climb to the rock.
 An easier option is to ride up to the summit on a local truck.

 Trekking to visit remote hill tribes

-Walking and trekking in Burma is a great way to visit remote villages and the distinctive indigenous people's which inhabit them.
+Walking and trekking in Myanmar is a great way to visit remote villages and the distinctive indigenous peoples which inhabit them.
 On a single trek in the countryside that surrounds Kyaingtong, a sleepy town in the far eastern Shan State, you’re likely to see four or five completely different hill tribes co-existing in close proximity.

 A dazzling ethnicity of tribes, such as the Ann (noticeable for their black charcoal-stained teeth), Akha and Lahu, work the rice terraces wearing traditional dress festooned with bright ribbons and tassels, with large wicker baskets strapped to their backs.

-This is a remote part of Burma where strangers are seldom seen.
+This is a remote part of Myanmar where strangers are seldom seen.
 As such, the inhabitants are intensely interested in any visitor and unfailingly welcoming.